Different Types of Leathers & Their Water Resistance

 Is Leather Waterproof?

 Although it can handle light rain or splashes, leather is a porous material, which makes it inherently unable to be entirely waterproof.
-However, you can enhance leather's water resistance capabilities with the proper treatment, such as with leather conditioners, sealants, and other products.
+However, you can enhance leather's water resistance capabilities with the proper treatment, such as leather conditioners, sealants, and other products.

 Treating leather for water resistance becomes especially necessary when dealing with items that see regular use, like leather boots or handbags.
 If your item has suffered severe water damage, professional help may be required to restore the leather.

 Seek an expert specializing in reviving water-damaged leather to restore the items to their former glory.
 Consult the leather manufacturer's care guidelines before applying any care products, as not all leather goods are compatible with all formulas.

 Note: Latico Leathers does not recommend using leather conditioners on any of our full-grain leather products.
 Full-grain leather does not require conditioner.